Year 1

 Home Learning:

-My Maths and Numbots log ins are stuck into the front of your child's Reading Record.
-We would love to see more children logging into Numbots, it is a great resource and a fun way for your children to build fluency in maths.
-Please speak to your child's teacher if you need any support with this.
+My Maths, Numbots and Twinkl Phonics App log ins are stuck into the front of your child's Reading Record.
+Please speak to your child's teacher if you need any support with any of these platforms.

 Additional help with reading/phonics: